Get

 Before we get into how to overcome this phobia, we need to understand it.
 The fear of dogs isn’t as uncommon as you may realize, and there is even a name for it, called cynophobia.
 The fear of dogs isn’t the same as a bit of nervousness around a hyperactive dog, but rather it is intense and can affect a person’s life.
 One person can be more fearful of dogs than another, and in extreme cases, a person may experience sweating, a rapid heartbeat, nausea, trembling, anxiety, and feeling like they’re in danger when around dogs.

-Severe cases of cynophobia should be treated by a psychologist because medication might be necessary.
-However, others who feel capable of working through this fear can do so on their own or with the help of a friend or family member.
+Severe cases of cynophobia should be treated by a psychologist or even a psychiatrist because medication might be necessary.
+However, those who feel capable of working through this fear can do so on their own or with the help of a friend or family member.

 Image Credit: Przemek Iciak, Shutterstock